God Loves You!

 Romans: 7:7 “I would not have known sin had I not known the Law, and I would not have known Lust had I not coveted.”

-I also wanted to speak for a minute about Adam and Eve in the Garden of Eden.
+I also wanted to speak again for a minute about Adam and Eve in the Garden of Eden.
 Think about this discussion as you re-read that a few times.
-It seems to me that God became angry and cast Adam and Eve out of the Garden, NOT because of their sexuality (of whatever sort), but when God saw that they were ashamed of it.
+It seems to me that God became angry and cast Adam and Eve out of the Garden, NOT because of their sexuality (of whatever sort), but when God saw that they were ashamed of that.
 Shame indicates a foreknowledge of sin.
 Do not be ashamed about sharing sexuality with a woman or guy you plan on marrying or even being faithful to for the rest of your life.
-You know God wants you to be happy, yes, follow western social customs but please don’t be ashamed of your sexuality, that would displease God, (not the sexuality itself).
+You know God wants you to be happy, yes, follow western social customs but please don’t be ashamed of your sexuality, that would displease God, (more than the sexuality itself).
 And remember that coveting made the big ten, lust did not, so really, if you are sharing sexuality with a person you love, desire is a better word to use, anyway.

 1 Corinthians 13:2 – “Though I know all things, and prophesy the future, and have faith so as to move mountains, and have not love (‘charity’), how dark is that darkness.”
+This squares with the “deadly sin” of hubris or intellectual pride.
+Remember, “God is no respecter of persons.”

 Ephesians 4: 31-32 – “Let all bitterness, and wrath, and anger, and clamor, and evil speaking, be put away from you, with all malice.
-And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.” – This has been my very favorite Bible passage for just about five years now.
+And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.” – This has been my very favorite Bible passage for about five or six years now.